Bat Out of Hell: Rolling Stones Number 343 of 500 Greatest Albums of All Time (2012)

 Producer: Todd Rundgren

 "You Took the Words Right Out of My Mouth" is a story of young lust.
-One hot summer night on a deserted beach, a boy finds himself speechless, so overwhelmed with his flame he can't even say the words "I Love You."
+One hot summer night on a deserted beach, a boy finds himself speechless, so overwhelmed with his flame that he can't even say "I Love You."
 Fueled with passion, it's classic Steinman.
 He also wrote "Total Eclipse Of The Heart" by Bonnie Tyler and "It's All Coming Back to Me Now" by Celine Dion.

 The album version of this song contains a spoken intro.
 The male voice is Jim Steinman, and the woman is Marcia McClain, an actress who played Dee Stewart in the Soap Opera As the World Turns.
 The dialogue was part of his stage production for Neverland.
 This was the first single released from Bat Out Of Hell.